 In accordance with her history with SPP, Teacher Jennifer has a strong commitment to work in the areas of social justice and environmental stewardship.
 She sees the social and emotional development of children as a pathway to progress for the many issues of our day.
 She holds a Bachelor’s of Science degree in Environmental Sciences and believes strongly that through play outdoors and the incorporation of lessons from nature we can teach our children about the importance and beauty of diversity and inclusion not just in the natural world, but in all living things.
 She also has a background of working with people of differing abilities and loves to embrace, celebrate and investigate the many ways that our minds can process information.
-Keeping a growth mindset is important to her and because she strives to live what she teaches, she is constantly trying to learn more and know better–one of her favorite quotes is: “Do the best you can until you know better.
-Then when you know better, do better” – Maya Angelou

 I am from Concepción, Chile, but I moved to Seattle on 1997.
 In Chile, I worked as a teacher for 7 years.
 Later in Seattle, I went to graduate school at the University of Washington in the School Psychology department and became a School Counselor.
 After graduating I spent some time raising my 2 children (now 14 and 11), I dedicated time to study more about Adlerian psychology and Positive Discipline.
 When I started working again, I was providing counseling services to children and their families in a local counseling agency.
 I later, worked as a therapist doing FPS (Family Preservation Services) with families that have been reported to CPS.
 I started teaching parenting classes in 2008 and I became a certified PD trainer on 2012.
 Since then I have been training people in Chile, Mexico, Costa Rica and Seattle area.
 I had worked with groups of parents from different cultures, in different countries, and with teachers and school personnel from the big Seattle area.
 The work with parents is one of my passions.
 The positive changes that I see families experiencing when they take small steps toward change gives me a lot of satisfaction.